 - Step 2: Move IRA or 401(k) funds to new IRA Financial account tax free.

-- Step 3: IRA Financial Trust creates your exchange account on Gemini, who emails you onboard instructions.
-An IRA or 401(k) account is opened at Gemini
+- Step 3: IRA Financial Trust creates your exchange account on Bitstamp, who emails you onboard instructions.
+An IRA or 401(k) account is opened at Bitstamp

-- Step 4: Funds are moved From IRA Financial to Gemini
+- Step 4: Funds are moved From IRA Financial to Bitstamp

 - Step 5: Begin buying and selling cryptos 24/7 on your own without the need for a broker or the use of an LLC.
-Hold the cryptos on the Gemini Exchange.
+Hold the cryptos on the Bistamp Exchange.

 - Best and cheapest way to buy cryptos in a retirement plan

-- Ability to control fees – Low Gemini trading fees
+- Ability to control fees – Low trading fees

 - Own Cryptos in the name of your IRA – no IRS headaches